DhananjayaFdo/El-Cabanyal/README.md

 for managing state in Flutter projects.
 It simplifies the process of listening to changes in state and updating the UI accordingly, promoting a clean and maintainable code structure.

+## Special Notes

+- In the product bottom sheet there is a section for select food size but I couldn't find any relational data to link that but the ui part available in the code but its not functional

 ```